unoplatform/uno/doc/articles/features/status-bar-theme-color.md

         <Grid Background="{ThemeResource ApplicationPageBackgroundThemeBrush}"
               toolkit:VisibleBoundsPadding.PaddingMask="Top">
     ```
-4. In `MainPage.xaml.cs`, expose the `MyCommandBar` which will be referenced in later step:
+4. In `MainPage.xaml.cs`, expose the `MyCommandBar` which will be referenced in a later step:
     ```cs
     public static MainPage Instance { get; private set; }